 Our vacations are often among the most vibrant experiences in our lifetimes, and a trip to Thailand would be at the top of anyone’s list, since the land of smiles and sun works its way deep into your heart.
 Would cheap trinkets bought at some touristy shop do your memories justice?

 That’s what the artists’ collective at Baan Kang Wat has set out to address.
 With a great selection of beautiful local arts and crafts for sale, there are countless unique pieces for you to cart home, but if you are seeking something even more special, craft classes allow you to make your own take-home souvenir, such as ceramics and watercolours.
-(Baan Kang Wat is also a stop on our Made In Chiang Mai tour that introduces travellers to local artists and their work.)

 The Baan Kang Wat live-work community sits on Chiang Mai’s outskirts, en route to holy mountain Doi Suthep.
 Its modern take on traditional Thai wooden terraced homes, surrounded with tropical gardens, makes the community a picturesque retreat from the bustle of central Chiang Mai, and worth visiting for the setting alone.